k9mil/cs408-mark-management-system/README.md

 ## Installation

-If you wish to run this web application locally, [Python](https://www.python.org/) will be **necessary** for you to be able to run this system.
+To install the Mark Management System locally, here are the prerequisites:

+- Python >= 3.10.9
+- Node >= 18
+- Vite >= 5.0.11
+- PostgreSQL >= 15.1
+- Git >= 2.43.0

+Any further dependencies will be installed as part of the setting up process.

-1. Clone the repository.
+1. Start by cloning the repository.

    ```
    $ git clone https://github.com/k9mil/cs408-mark-management-system.git